-The WHO and Clinicians announced that it may take 18 months for a Corona Virus Vaccine for public to use.
+The WORLD HEALTH ORGANIZATION had announced that it may take 18 months for a Corona Virus Vaccine for public to use.
 Let’s explore why it might take this long.

-Several therapies are being implemented on human trials.
-Many drugs are being used to stop the Corona Virus infection and help the immune system kill the Corona Virus.
+Several therapies and drugs are being used on human trials to stop the infection and boost the immune system to kill the Corona Virus disease.